Photo credit at the bottom of section to avoid spoilers.

 Mammals do reign as apex predators or largest animals in most ecosystems, but they also occur near the bottom of the food chain in many.
 Insects, arachnids and amphibians regularly dine on members of our class!
 If you just learned this, it should come as a shock.
 Doesn’t that mess up the view of the natural world as a neatly ordered ladder?

 And that picture, the infinitely more complicated account of the diversity of relationships between classes of living beings, is elementary and essential before we begin to grasp the nature of evolution as a theory-defying, planet-shaping force.
 Especially so in the run up to the more tantalising offshoots of evolutionary research, typically counter-intuitive to educated laypeople, that successive memos will lay out.
 Some of it might stun people who study Evolutionary Economics or the applications of Darwinian paradigms to business strategy.
 But mostly, it is an extended suspense thriller about the unimaginable alcoves where self-organising processes can lead themselves, with unlimited potential for analogies to other systems.

-Now, how about some parallels between the topics of the two sections above – the human world and the natural world?
+Now, speaking of analogies, how about some parallels between the topics of the two sections above – the human world and the natural world?
 That’s the bonus third section below.

 On spotting science links above, did you think, “Oh this part’s no use to me”?
 We hope it will be.
 In the worlds of design and architecture, the notion that human systems can learn much from natural systems is hip but now quite commonplace.
 The same is true for institutions and much more, but there analogies are harder to see than in tangible designs.
 This memo will frequently lay them out.